Privacy Policy

 How ElioHealth processes personal data in the private pilot

-This Privacy Policy explains how Tellme Technology Limited (“ElioHealth”, “we”, “us”, or “our”) processes personal data in connection with the ElioHealth website, application, dashboards, wearable integrations, and related participant services.
+This Privacy Policy explains how ElioHealth ("ElioHealth", "we", "us", or "our") processes personal data in connection with the ElioHealth website, application, dashboards, wearable integrations, and related participant services.

 ElioHealth is not described as anonymous for legal purposes.
 Where data can still be linked back to a participant through separately held information, it is treated as pseudonymous personal data and protected accordingly.